CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## addParticipant

-Adds an INDIVIDUAL, PAIR or TEAM participant to tournament participants Generates particpant.participantId if none is provided Includes integrity checks for PAIR participants to insure participant.individualParticipantIds are valid
+Adds an INDIVIDUAL, PAIR or TEAM participant to tournament participants Generates participant.participantId if none is provided Includes integrity checks for PAIR participants to insure participant.individualParticipantIds are valid

 - @param {object} participant - participant object